dsagman/picat/readme_v2.md

 if (Grade > 50) Letter = 'A' else Letter = 'F' end.
 ```

 Picat also allow Prolog style if statements with `->` and `;`.
 The syntax is $if -> then ; else$.

+*Note: Parentheses are **highly** recommended around these constructs to be explicit about what statements are can be "or" with each other and thereby avoid having Picat to do something you didn't intend.*

 ```
 (A>5 -> println("Big"); println("small")).

 ```
-hakank: Please add an explicit comment that parenthesis is recommended around these constructs.

 `foreach` is a loop structure like any other programming language.
 Picat also has `while` and `do ... while`.
 The condition in `foreach` has to be enclosed in `()`.
 And, like `if`, you need an `end` at the end.